DonovanMods/donovan-7d2d-modlets/README.md

 - [MorePerks](modlets/a-la-carte/donovan-moreperks) - Increases the amount of perks points received per level to 2
 - [NVHelmetMod](modlets/a-la-carte/donovan-nvhelmetmod) - Adds a Night Vision Helmet Mod (found on Military and Swat Helmets)
 - [PickMeUp](modlets/a-la-carte/donovan-pickmeup) - Allows for certain blocks to be picked up after placing.
-- [Wraith](modlets/a-la-carte/donovan-wraith) - Adds a new zombie type, the Wraith, which is a fast, stealthy, and deadly zombie

 #### Optional